 Being Human started life in 2014 as the first (and only) national festival dedicated entirely to the humanities.
 It offers a forum for people to engage with some of the best work that is being done in the humanities and encourages researchers across disciplines to find inspiring and fun ways to involve non-academic audiences in their work.
-I curate the programming for this festival and help to coordinate it along with colleagues from SAS, the AHRC and the British Academy.

 In its first year the Being Human festival had:

 - Over 100 participating cultural and community organisations including the British Museum, the Wellcome Collection and the National Museum of Scotland.

 The programme for 2014 was diverse, with events taking place right across the country.
 I’ve written about some of my own contributions to the programme here and here and here.
 The events below however demonstrate some of the inspiring stuff that happened across the country.

 Wilder Being: destruction and creation in the littoral zone – Orkney

 We were thrilled to have an event in our programme as far north as the Outer Hebrides.
 We were even more thrilled that the project, Wilder Being: destruction and creation in the littoral zone, was so creative and evocative of that remote part of the country.
 The project brought together archeologists, artists and members of the local community to create a ‘wilder being’ costume.
 It also created this wonderful film, which taps into the mythology of the islands and, I think, into something important about the spirit of the Being Human festival itself.